 So why don’t we just raise our prices?

 While we could simply raise our prices on our menu items across the board and use the income the same exact way, we want this process to be completely transparent to our employees and customers.
 These fees are our way to demonstrate directly where our core beliefs lie, and precisely where your support goes.
 Without the implementation of this model, we would still be bound by MA law, and would not be able to include our back of house staff in any gratuities or tip sharing.
 So essentially, we are “raising our prices,” but doing so in a way that is transparent and truly beneficial to all employees.

 Will employees make less than they were previously making before we implemented this administrative fee?

 We expect our employees will make $3+ per hour above their current wage, which means all employees should make a minimum of $18/hr at the bakery.
 These estimates will be updated as real data comes in.

 Does all of the Administrative Fee go to staff?

 Yes, all the Administrative Fee is dispersed and accounted for into non-ownership labor wages and labor expenses each pay period.

 We thank you for your support of our bakery and our mission to make high-quality bakery/food service work a viable and satisfying career for those who are drawn to it.

 If you are purchasing in-store, we can remove this charge if requested at the time of purchase.
 If your order is placed online, we can refund the fee after you place you order.
-Please call (978) 744-4881, or email firstname.lastname@example.org after placing your order.
+For orders over $100, the Admin Fee is non-refundable due to the increased labor associated with packing larger orders, Please call (978) 744-4881, or email firstname.lastname@example.org after placing your order.